Clinical Care Coordinator

 Job Duties:

-• Lead a team of individual and family counselors and skills trainers.
+• Lead a team of individual and family therapists and skills trainers.

-• Oversee all aspects of each child’s clinical program placement, making clinical decisions that align with model fidelity while also considering adaptations where needed, to align with youth’s identities and unique needs.
+• Oversee all aspects of each youth’s clinical program placement and make clinical decisions that align with model fidelity while also considering adaptations where needed, to align with youth’s identities, culture and unique circumstances.

 • Provide essential daily support to OCP’s therapeutic foster parents.
-Position includes on-call responsibilities by phone, with occasional in-person response outside of regular business hours.
-On call rotation possibilities available.
+Position includes an on-call rotation providing after-hours support.

 • Coordinate with schools, probation departments, mental health agencies, child welfare, CCO’s, culturally specific programs and other community partners.